 The not-so-good news is that hoarding disorder is difficult to treat.
 Well-meaning family members, municipalities, the legal system, and healthcare professionals struggle to address the challenges presented by people who hoard.
 Complicated ethical issues arise when seeking to preserve the individual’s right to self-determination while respecting the rights and safety concerns of the public.

 The Hoarding Disorder Resource and Training Group has been established to help address the emotional, physical, social, financial, and legal challenges that accompany hoarding disorder.
 You can use this website to find training and educational programs.
 You can use the HDRTG Resource Directory to find service providers in the NY/NJ/CT tri-state area. who have been trained by HDRTG to assist people affected by hoarding.
-You can call HDI for a consultation about your loved one or a community member.
+You can call the HDRT Group for a consultation about your loved one or a community member.
 We hope that the Hoarding Disorder Resource and Training Group can be helpful to you and those in need in the tri-state area.